The Manitoba Human Rights Board of Commissioners

 The following people sit on the current Manitoba Human Rights Board of Commissioners:

 Yvonne Peters has a Bachelor of Arts and a Bachelor of Law from the University of Saskatchewan and a Bachelor of Social Work from the University of Regina.
-She practices equality rights law in Winnipeg, providing legal consultation and advice to unions, community groups, human rights organizations, the corporate sector and governments.
-Her community work includes serving on the Council of the Manitoba Bar Association, the Board of Directors of the Canadian Women's Health Network and serving on the Human Rights Committee of the Council of Canadians with Disabilities.
+She practices equality rights law in Winnipeg, providing legal consultation and advice.
+She is the Chair of the Manitoba Accessibility Advisory Council, Vice-President of the Legal Help Centre and a Board member of the Winnipeg Folk Festival.

-Leo Aniceto started working as a staff lawyer for Somerset Law Office, Family Unit, Legal Aid Manitoba in November of 2007.
+Leo Aniceto is a staff lawyer for Agassiz Community Law Centre, Family Unit, Legal Aid Manitoba.
 Prior to this, he practiced on his own for about five years helping clients in the areas of family law, criminal law, child protection and real estate.
 Leo has three children.
 He is a member of the Filipino community and enjoys helping fellow Filipinos with their legal problems whenever he can.